ToruNiina/pseudo/README.md

 [![Build Status](https://travis-ci.org/ToruNiina/pseudo.svg?branch=master)](https://travis-ci.org/ToruNiina/pseudo)

 pseudo is a STL like header only template library. compatible with c++11.
+It depends only on standard template library.

-all the functions and structs are in namespace `psd`.
+All the functions and classes are in namespace `psd`.

 ## random